MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -GroupMailbox
 This parameter is available only in the cloud-based service.

 The GroupMailbox switch is required to modify Group Mailboxes in Exchange Online.
+You don't need to specify a value with this switch.

-You can use any value that uniquely identifies the group mailbox.
+You can use any value that uniquely identifies the Group Mailbox.
 For example:

 - Name